Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Rule ID: EC-015

-Identify any Amazon ElastiCache cluster nodes that appear to be idle and remove them from your account to help lower the cost of your monthly AWS bill.
-By default, an AWS ElastiCache node is considered 'idle' when meets the following criteria:
+Identify any Amazon ElastiCache cluster nodes that appear to be idle and delete them to help lower the cost of your monthly AWS bill.
+By default, an Amazon ElastiCache cluster node is considered "idle" when meets the following criteria:

-- The AWS CloudWatch metrics used to detect idle ElastiCache clusters are:
+The CloudWatch metric used to detect idle ElastiCache cluster nodes is:

 This rule resolution is part of the Conformity solution.